shreya8040/shreya8040.github.io/README.md

 **Skills**

+Technical

-● Technical Languages: C/C++, Python, Java, JavaScript
+Languages: C/C++, JavaScript, Typescript, Python, Lua, Java

-● Frameworks: React.js, Electron.js, p5.js
+Frameworks: React.js, Node.js, p5.js, Electron.js

-● Creative: UI/UX (Figma, Wix Studio), Illustration (Krita, Infinite Painter), Graphic Design (Canva, Adobe Express), Design principles and       design thinking

-● Other Software: Microsoft Office Suite (Word, Excel, PowerPoint)

-● Vibe coding

-● Troubleshooting
+Database: MySQL

+Tools: Git/GitHub

+Creative

+General: User Interface design, User Experience research and design, Design thinking, Illustration

+Graphic Design

+Tools: Figma, Affinity, Krita

 **Projects**

+● PSA Bangalore - Transit alert app

+Developed a simple app that people can use to post about hiccups in transit through the city of Bangalore in real time using v0 agent, Typescript and integration with Neon for the database to store the alert posts.
+Added features like adding images to post, upvote and downvote system to help users evaluate accuracy of alert, and nearby filter to help with location filtering.

 ● Simulation of simple routing algorithms on WLCG like model

-   Designed a WLCG-like hierarchical distributed network model using p5.js and
-   developed a program to run a simulation of 2 simple routing algorithms on it.
+Designed a WLCG-like hierarchical distributed network model using p5.js and developed a program to run a simulation of 2 simple routing algorithms on it – developed as part of coursework for the subject of Computer Networks

- ● PSA Bangalore - Transit alert app

-   Developed a simple app that people can use to post about hiccups in transit
-   through   the city of Bangalore in real time.[vibe coded in Typescript]

- ● Phishing URL detector
+● Phishing URL detector Preview

-   Developed a tool to identify and flag potentially malicious URLs.[group project]
+ Developed a tool to identify and flag potentially malicious URLs built using 87 lexical, content- based, and external features.
+Includes full feature extraction, model training, evaluation, and a Flask API for real-time URL classification.

- ● The Vibe compass
+● The Vibe compass Preview
-    - Newform Honourable Mention

-   Designed an interactive travel website for the Figma makeathon.
-Also submitted to the Newform Web Design challenge and won honourable mention
+Designed an interactive travel website for the Figma Makeathon using Figma Make [vibe coded in Typescript] focusing on smooth user experience and aesthetics, including a feature to suggest a vacation location based on the ‘vibe’ selected by the user.
+Also submitted to the Newform Web Design challenge and won honourable mention .

 **Familiarity**

-●	AR/VR - Unity and C#
+● Unity and C# : Beginner

-●	Cybersecurity - Kali
+● Kali Linux : Beginner

-●	Database management – MySQL

-●	Version control – Git and GitHub

-●	Typescript

 ● User testing

+● Troubleshooting

 **Languages**

 ● English (Native/Bilingual)
 ● Kannada (Native/Bilingual)